Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-28. Go back to the main screen, click on the name of the server (VM1 "VM1/labuser") and click "Restart".
+28.Go back to the main screen, click on the name of the server (VM1 'VM1/labuser'), and click 'Restart.'
 </p>

 <p>